avaldebe/PMserial/README.md

 | `pms.ERROR_MSG_CKSUM`   | `PMS_ERROR_MSG_CKSUM`   | "Wrong message checksum"    |

 For easy of use, the error message are pre-defined with `#define`.
-See the [examples](examples/) for an error handling implementation.
+See the [examples](examples/) for error handling implementation.

 ## Contribute back

-If you have read this far, this is the library for your project or you you can not figure out how to use it.
+If you have read this far, this is the library for your project or you can not figure out how to use it.
 In any case, I can use your help.

 If you find any typos or something is not clear, please go to issue [#3][GH3] and leave a message.
 Reopen the issue if needed.